 No landline?
 No Problem!
-Our "HOME" System also has a cellular option, using the AT&T Cellular Network.
+Our "HOME" System also has a cellular option, using the AT&T or Verizon Cellular Network.
 This is completely independent from your personal cell phone.
 The cost for a cellular-based system is just $5 a month more.
 These systems are particularly useful in areas that lose AC power frequently, as the HOME system has a built in 72 hour backup battery.
 This way you can still get help in the event of a power outage.

 NOTE: Due to low signal quality, phone service from Magic Jack, Vonage, Dish Satellite phones and Cellular phones are NOT supported.
 In fact, these phone providers DO NOT recommend using their services with any medical alert systems.
 If you have a VoIP phone line, please call us to make sure your cable / phone provider is supported.